-Christmas in Europe: 15 the Most Adorable Places for Incredible Christmas Mood
+Christmas in Europe: 15 the Most Adorable Places for Incredible Christmas Mood in 2018

 Some cities do not even need snow to create a magical mood.
 The aroma of almond and cinnamon, defiantly flashing light bulbs, street orchestras, wooden houses all these are telling sign of Christmas in European cities.

 We made for you a list of 15 places where you could meet Christmas like in a fairy tale.